Considering opening a pop-up salon in a town centre to boost Christmas sale?

 The good thing about pop-up salon models is, of course, its ability to replicate the model beyond holidays.
 Once you get the system working, look at the calendar and start scheduling your next pop-up events in your city around other holidays, festivals and events.

 5. Empowering and rewarding stylists

 What a great way to empower your stylists than use the spirit of Christmas and holidays to reward your staff.
 If your stylists are on commission, make sure they get appropriate credit for generating sales.
 Offer special bonuses and rewards especially during busy periods.
-We all know how challenging it is when staff walk out of the salons, so building extra loyalty by giving them what they need in return of their hard work is a great way to create a healthy working relations and much needed loyalty.
+We all know how challenging it is when staff walks out of the salons, so building extra loyalty by giving them what they need in return of their hard work is a great way to create a healthy working relation and much-needed loyalty.